 The other pathway, the Medical Scholars Program (MSP), is open only to second semester freshmen.
-The MSP is an early admission program with Sidney Medical College, Thomas Jefferson University in Philadelphia, PA.
-The program leads to a B.A. in Liberal Studies from the University of Delaware and an M.D. from Thomas Jefferson University.
+The MSP is an early admission program with Sidney Medical College, Thomas Jefferson University, Philadelphia, PA; Philadelphia College of Osteopathic Medicine, Philadelphia, PA; and Rowan University School of Osteopathic Medicine, Stratford, NJ.
+The program leads to a B.A. in Liberal Studies from the University of Delaware and an MD or DO from the medical school.

 General Schedule for Premed Students

 During the freshman and sophomore years, students should make an effort to determine if medicine is a good career option.
 Students should set the following goals: